fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 >};
 >```
 >
-> <i>So before the real data and types are ready to use, I am just returning here something that has for sure the right type.
-The code stays in an operational state all the time and my blood pressure remains at normal levels. </i>
+> *So before the real data and types are ready to use, I am just returning here something that has for sure the right type.
+The code stays in an operational state all the time and my blood pressure remains at normal levels.*

 ### Type guards

-Let us start creating the parsers for each of the fields of the parameter *object: unknown*
+Let us start creating the parsers for each of the fields of the parameter *object: unknown*.

 To validate the *comment* field, we need to check that it exists and to ensure that it is of the type *string*.